gravitational/teleport/docs/testplan.md

 - [ ] Verify searching by type, description, created works

 #### Access Requests
 1. Create a role with limited permissions (defined below as `allow-roles`).
-This role allows you to see Role screen, and allow you to ssh into all nodes.
+This role allows you to see the Role screen and ssh into all nodes.
 1. Create another role with limited permissions (defined below as `allow-users`).
 This role session expires in 4 minutes, allows you to see Users screen, and denies access to all nodes.
 1. Create another role with no permissions other than being able to create requests (defined below as `default`)
 1. Create a user with role `default` assigned